-- 16. Some mailers-particularly older ones-are not able to handle binary files.
-Suppose that you are mailing a file that has been compressed with gzip, which produces a binary file, and you do not know what mailer the recipient is using.
-Refer to the man page for uuencode, which converts a binary file to an ASCII file.
+- 16. Older email programs were not able to handle binary files.
+Suppose that you are emailing a file that has been compressed with gzip, which produces a binary file, and the recipient is using an old email program.
+Refer to the man page on uuencode, which converts a binary file to ASCII.
 Learn about the utility and how to use it. - a.
-Convert a compressed file to ASCII, using uuencode.
+Convert a compressed file to ASCII using uuencode.
 Is the encoded file larger or smaller than the compressed file?
 Explain.
-(If uuencode is not on your system, you can download it from rpmfind.net; it is part of the GNU sharutils package.)
+(If uuencode is not on the local system, you can install it using yum or aptitude [both in Appendix C]; it is part of the sharutils package.)